 “Teacup” Yorkshire Terrier is a common term used to describe tiny adult Yorkshire Terriers (less than 4 pounds).
 The AKC and other kennel clubs don’t recognize the Teacup as a separate variety of the breed, and breeding practices for the “Teacup” are controversial and widely discouraged by responsible breeders.
 Teacups are bred to resemble Yorkie puppies for a mass market appeal.
 Health issues are a major concern with Teacups: the mother faces a great risk during pregnancy because she’s too small to give birth naturally, resulting in a high mortality rate.

 Although members of the Toy Group, Yorkshire Terriers embody many strong features shared in the Terrier Group.

-Because originally bred as working dogs, Yorkies tend to need a lot of physical and mental stimulation.
-Short walks and indoor play time should be part of their everyday routine to satisfy a higher than average energy level.
+Because initially bred as working dogs, Yorkies tend to need a lot of physical and mental stimulation.
+Short walks and indoor playtime should be part of their everyday routine to satisfy a higher than average energy level.

 Check out this video to see the Yorkshire Terrier in action and to learn more about this breed.